plewis/plewis.github.io/phylogenetics/lab-morph.md

 ## Download and save the data file

-Use the <tt>curl</tt> command ("Copy URL") to download the data file for this tutorial from the RevBayes web site:
+Use the `curl` command ("Copy URL") to download the data file for this tutorial from the RevBayes web site:

     cd ~/morphlab
     curl -O https://revbayes.github.io/tutorials/morph_tree/data/bears.nex